jstockdale/rfcensus/README.md

 A site survey and inventory tool for the RF environment around you.

 rfcensus coordinates one or more SDR dongles – RTL-SDR, HackRF, NESDR, etc. – to discover, characterize, and identify the radio transmitters in your local environment.
 Point it at your bands of interest and it will tell you what's out there, what protocol each transmitter is speaking, and flag signals it doesn't recognize for you to investigate.

 ## Status

 Alpha.
 Being built in the open.
 Expect rough edges, sharp corners, and occasional bleeding.

 ## What it does today

-• Enumerates RTL-SDR and HackRF hardware on your system
+• Enumerates RTL-SDR and HackRF hardware on your system, with a friendly setup wizard for assigning antennas to dongles
+• Coordinates a fleet of dongles in parallel – packs decoders into "waves" so non-conflicting bands run simultaneously instead of sequentially
+• Optimizes antenna→dongle assignment across your fleet so each band is served by the best-matched antenna available
-• Runs multiple decoders in parallel across multiple dongles (rtl_433, rtlamr, rtl-ais, multimon-ng, direwolf)
+• Runs five built-in decoders (rtl_433, rtlamr, rtl-ais, multimon-ng, direwolf) and three detectors (LoRa, P25, WiFi/BT-ISM)
-• Power scans with rtl_power or hackrf_sweep depending on hardware
+• Power scans with rtl_power or hackrf_sweep depending on hardware, with a wide-channel aggregator that recognizes wide signals (LoRa, Meshtastic) by their FFT footprint
 • Identifies active channels, classifies them, tracks them over time
-• Deduplicates decodes into persistent "emitter" records with confidence scoring
+• Deduplicates decodes into persistent *emitter* records with confidence scoring and a confirmation queue for IQ-replay verification
-• Flags unknown persistent carriers for manual investigation
+• Flags unknown persistent carriers as *mystery carriers* for manual investigation
+• Lets you pin specific decoders to specific dongles for gap-free long-running coverage of targets you care about
+• Persists everything to SQLite with retention windows; supports baseline-and-diff comparison across sessions
-• Privacy-preserving by default (device IDs are hashed in reports)
+• Privacy-preserving by default – device IDs are hashed in reports unless you opt in to raw values

 ## What it doesn't do yet

-• No TUI / web UI (coming next)
+• No TUI / web UI (the next big feature on the roadmap)
 • No satellite pass prediction + SatDump hand-off
 • No P25 trunk-following (identifies P25 control channels and recommends SDRTrunk)
-• No detection-only modules yet (LoRa, P25 CC, TETRA, LTE fingerprinting)
+• No ADS-B decoding – mature ecosystem already exists (dump1090, readsb, tar1090, FlightAware Feeder); rfcensus stays out of that lane
+• No multi-site location mapping (planned alongside GPS support)

+## Concepts

+A few terms come up everywhere – knowing them up front makes the rest of this document make sense.

+• **Site** – your physical location and the configuration that goes with it (bands of interest, dongles you own, antennas you have).
+Lives in `~/.config/rfcensus/site.toml`.

+• **Dongle** – one SDR (RTL-SDR, HackRF, etc.).
+Each has an identifier, a serial, a model, and an optional antenna assignment.

+• **Antenna** – a physical antenna with a usable frequency range.
+The same dongle paired with different antennas covers wildly different parts of the spectrum well.
+The catalogue ships eight stock options (whip_315, whip_433, whip_915, dipole_1090, discone, etc.) and you can define your own.

+• **Band** – a frequency range with a strategy and decoder hints (e.g.
+  "433 MHz ISM, decoder_primary, suggested decoder rtl_433").
+21 bands
+  are defined out of the box for the US; you can enable, disable, or add your own.

+• **Decoder** – a subprocess decoder that produces structured decodes from IQ data (rtl_433 for OOK/FSK ISM devices, rtlamr for utility meters, etc.).

+• **Detector** – a pattern recognizer that flags signals without decoding them (LoRa chirps, P25 control channels, WiFi/BT carriers in 2.4 GHz ISM).

+• **Decode** – one structured frame parsed by a decoder.
+A weather station beacon, a TPMS reading, a POCSAG paging message.

+• **Emitter** – a persistent transmitter rfcensus has seen across multiple decodes.
+Decodes are deduplicated into emitters by hashed device ID, and emitters carry confidence scores based on how many times they've been confirmed.

+• **Session** – one run of `scan`, `inventory`, or `hybrid`.
+All decodes, emitters, and active channels are tagged with their session ID for later comparison.

 ## Quick start